rsksmart/devportal-1.0/rif/rns/guide/value-proposition/wallets.md

 *   Let Your Wallet users have full control of their RNS domains.
 *   Let users switch their main RNS domain in Your Wallet.
 *   Let users register new RNS domains.
-*   Let users admin their RNS domains from Your Wallet.
+*   Let users manage their own RNS domains from Your Wallet

 ### Problems to solve

+Upon completing **phase 1**, your wallet would have the minimum viable functionality needed for an RNS integration.
+However, there are some additional features, that we suggest below, that would further improve the user experience.

 1. **Not possible to update the address resolution for my domain.**
-    _→ more steps to do it if having to go to the [RNS Manager](https://rns.rifos.org)_
+    _→ user needs to perform additional steps by using the [RNS Manager](https://rns.rifos.org)_
 2. **Not possible to change my main YourWallet subdomain (nickname)** _→ less flexibility for end users and less decentralization_
 3. **Not possible to control, register, use and admin different RNS domains from YourWallet** _→ RNS frequent users will have less flexibility to fulfill their needs_

 ### Feature Summary